milanfort/RepData_PeerAssessment1/PA1_template.md

 ```

-The following plot shows the average number of steps taken for each 5-minute time interval:
+The following plot shows the average number of steps taken for each 5-minute interval:

 ```r
 numberOfIntervals <- 12 * 24